 - Polyamory and non-monogamous relationships

-I offer a full range of options for working together, including Skype, telephone, email support, and online research guidance where appropriate.
+We both offer a full range of options for working together, including video meetings (Zoom, Google video), telephone or email support, and online research guidance where appropriate.

-For further details about my counseling services, you may contact me.
+For further details about our counseling services, you may contact me.